viklund/courses/ngsintro/1609/labs/uppmax-pipeline.md

 $ nano exome_analysis_script.sh
 ```

-The .sh ending is commonly used for shell scripts (shell..) which is what we are creating.
+The .sh ending is commonly used for **sh**ell scripts which is what we are creating.
+The default shell at UPPMAX is as we know called bash, so whenever we write `sh` the computer will use bash.
+If the default shell at UPPMAX would change for some reason, mayby to zsh or any other type of shell, `sh` would point the the new shell instead.

 ![](files/uppmax-pipeline/dualTerminals.png)